rluu/lcplpagesubs/README.md

 ## Description:

-Monitors the LCPL Page Subs website, sending text message notifications when there are newly available signup slots.
+Monitors the LCPL Page Subs website, sending text message and email notifications when there are newly available signup slots.

 ## Installation